pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-The project has **completed Milestone 6: "Material Text Cutting Implementation"**.
-The focus is now shifting to **Milestone 7: "Cuts Repository Implementation"**.
+The project has **completed Milestone 6: "Material Text Cutting Implementation"** and **Milestone 7: "Cuts Repository Implementation"**.
+The focus is now shifting to **Milestone 7.5: "SQLite Repository Implementation"** before proceeding to Milestone 8.

 ## Current Implementation Status